sph-mn/sph-web-publish/readme.md

 static site generator

-sph-web-publish currently has some personalised code (custom css, sxml rewriting, extra dependencies and similar) but could be made more generic
+# license
+gpl3+

 # workflow
 * choose a directory and initialise it with `sph-web-publish init`
-* add your files to the directory: markdown, html, sxml, css, plcss, javascript, sescript, directories, images and anything else
+* add your files to the directory: markdown, html, sxml, css, plcss, javascript, directories, images and anything else
 * use markdown files for content pages and special inline expressions to create automatically generated link lists to content, include content and more
 * call `sph-web-publish compile`. some file types will be pre-processed. markdown becomes html, plcss becomes css, etc
 * call `sph-web-publish upload {remote}` after having added a remote to the config file